BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdIntro.md

 <br />

   - there was also an instinctive feel about what keyboard or mouse actions a user might like to be able to use at various points
-    - for example, the natural inclination when watching a video to want the mouse wheel to alter the volume up and down
+    - for example, the natural inclination when watching a video while holding the mouse to want the mouse wheel to alter the volume up and down
 <br />
 <br />

   - this was [and is] a concerted effort to make all the controls as straight-forward to remember as possible
   - the ability for users to define custom keyboard overrides is in the development pipeline for **MMP**
 <br />